-- Lester Brown, EPI president, likens the current food bubble economy to the recent U.S. housing bubble that sent shockwaves through the world economy when it burst.
+The Earth Policy Institute (EPI) held a teleconference to discuss the emerging global crisis of a “food bubble,” the environmental forces and factors that created it and how to prevent it from bursting.
+Lester Brown, EPI president and author of the new book, World on the Edge: How to Prevent Environmental and Economic Collapse, likened the current food bubble economy to the recent U.S. housing bubble that sent shockwaves through the world economy when it burst.
 He warns a food bubble could have farther reaching impacts because of its geopolitical implications.

 How much time before food bubble bursts?